-Parameters to be Location Measurements Frequency Responsibility Monitored Construction Stage Clearing of construction site Substation boundaries Field inspection of Subproject Sites and ensuring that appropriate safety measures are implemented Clearing and restoration: Weekly Contractors to implement corporate EHS plan, drainage management and solid waste control in the substation area.
-Air: SPM, Noise: dB(A) Substation boundaries and nearest receptor to substation Spot check for noise and dust using a portable monitoring device Contractors need to conduct air and noise monitoring during the construction period
+Parameters to be Location Measurements Frequency Responsibility Monitored Construction Stage • Clearing of construction site Substation boundaries Field inspection of Subproject Sites and ensuring that appropriate safety measures are implemented Clearing and restoration: Weekly Contractors to implement corporate EHS plan, drainage management and solid waste control in the substation area.
+Air: SPM, Noise: dB(A) Substation boundaries and nearest receptor to substation Spot check for noise and dust using a portable monitoring device Contractors need to conduct air and noise monitoring during the construction period at the substation location

-Construction wastes: on-site inspection Construction and Operation Visual inspection of active construction areas, including equipment staging areas and camps Stage • Spot check / visual inspection of solid waste (spoil, muck etc.) generation and disposal.
+Construction wastes: on-site inspection Construction and Operation of active construction areas, including equipment staging areas and camps Spot check / visual inspection of solid waste (spoil, muck etc.) generation and disposal.
 Analysis of transformer oils to determine if polychlorinated biphenyls are present.
-Monthly spot checks for construction waste management PIU safeguard officers to provide oversight via regular field inspections, and submit monitoring reports to the Bank Occupational health and safety Substation boundaries • No. of Toolbox talk and safety orientation to the workers No. of workplace accidents Use of PPE by workers Daily Inspection during construction Monthly Inspection during the operation phase Inspection of the construction site by the safety officer and PIU safeguard officer Child involvement in construction work (need to be prohibited) Substation work • Spot inspection at construction sites Monthly Inspection during construction Site Office
+Monthly spot checks for construction waste management PIU safeguard officers to provide oversight via regular field inspections, and submit monitoring reports to the Bank Occupational health and safety Child involvement in construction work (needs to be prohibited) Substation boundaries No. of Toolbox talk and safety orientation to the workers No. of workplace accidents Use of PPE by workers Spot inspection at construction sites Daily Inspection during construction Monthly Inspection during the operation phase Monthly Inspection during construction Inspection of the construction site by safety officer and PIU safeguard officer

-7.3 Environmental and Social Monitoring Plan Cost Estimates
+7.3 Environmental and Social Management Plan and Mitigation Measures

-Preliminary cost estimates for the ESMP implementation are shown in Table 7-3.
-These estimates cover the basic monitoring activities and the mitigation measures to be complied from the contractor's side.
-The ESMP cost estimated for the Lamahi-Gadhawa Distribution Line is NRs 13,00,000.00.
+Preliminary cost estimates for the ESMP implementation are shown in Table 7-3 These estimates cover the basic monitoring activities and the mitigation measures to be complied from the contractor's side.
+The ESMP cost estimated for the Hima-Badki Distribution Line is NRs 13,00,000.00.
 The community support activities and the costs will be presented in the Community Development Plan (CDP).
 NEA has agreed to the effective implementation of the mitigation and monitoring cost items as mentioned in table below.